Tompkinsville, Kentucky

 Tompkinsville is a home rule-class city in and the county seat of Monroe County, Kentucky, United States.
-The population was 2,402 at the 2010 census, down from 2,660 in 2000.
+The population was 2,309 at the 2020 census.
 The city was named after Vice President Daniel D. Tompkins who served under President James Monroe, for whom the county was named.

 History

-In 1804, the Old Mulkey Meetinghouse was built and is today part of the Old Mulkey Meetinghouse State Historic Site.
+In 1804, the Old Mulkey Meetinghouse was built.
+It is today part of the Old Mulkey Meetinghouse State Historic Site.
 At this site, a graveyard is home to deceased veterans of both the American Revolutionary War and the American Civil War.
 Daniel Boone's sister, Hannah, is also buried there.

 During the Civil War, Tompkinsville was the site of Confederate General John Hunt Morgan's first Kentucky raid.
-July 9, 1862, Morgan's Raiders, coming from Tennessee, attacked Major Thomas J. Jordan's 9th Pennsylvania Cavalry.
+On July 9, 1862, Morgan's Raiders, coming from Tennessee, attacked Major Thomas J. Jordan's 9th Pennsylvania Cavalry.
 Raiders captured 30 retreating Union soldiers and destroyed tents and stores.
 They took 20 wagons, 50 mules, 40 horses, sugar and coffee supplies.
-At Glasgow, Kentucky they burned supplies, then went north, raiding 16 other towns before returning to Tennessee.
+At Glasgow, Kentucky, they burned supplies, then went north, raiding 16 other towns before returning to Tennessee.

-Tompkinsville is also home to the famous Dovie's restaurant which has been known for its signature deep-fried hamburgers since 1938.
+Tompkinsville is home to the famous Dovie's restaurant which has been known for its signature deep-fried hamburgers since 1938.

+Alcohol sales became legal in the city, along with Monroe County as a whole, in 2023 after a referendum.
+Prior to this, the city was dry.